Oversight Board (Meta): Myanmar Syrian Toddler Photographs Decision

-Azerbaijani churches photograph decision
+Azerbaijani Churches Photograph Decision

 A post showing churches in Baku, Azerbaijan was captioned with a statement in Russian that "asserted that Armenians had historical ties with Baku that Azerbaijanis didn't", referring to Azerbaijanis with the ethnic slur taziks.
 The board found that the post was harmful to the safety and dignity of Azerbaijanis, and therefore upheld its removal.

-Breast cancer photographs decision
+Breast Cancer Photographs Decision

 In October 2020, a Brazilian woman posted a series of images on Facebook subsidiary Instagram including uncovered breasts with a visible nipple, as part of an international campaign to raise breast cancer awareness.
 The photographs were asserted to show breast cancer symptoms, and indicated this in text in Portuguese, which the website's automated review system failed to understand.

 The images were removed and then later restored.
 Facebook asked that the review be dropped as moot, but the board chose to review the action nonetheless, finding that the importance of the issue made it more beneficial for the board to render a judgment on the underlying question.
 The board further held that removal of the post was improper, as it impacted the human rights of women, and recommended improvements to the decision-making process for the removal of such posts.
 In particular, the board recommended that users be informed of the use of automated content review mechanisms, that Instagram community standards be revised to expressly permit images with female nipples in breast cancer awareness posts, and that Facebook should clarify that its community standards take precedence over those of Instagram.

-Goebbels misattribution decision
+Goebbels Misattribution Decision

 In October 2020, a Facebook user posted a quote incorrectly attributed to Nazi propagandist Joseph Goebbels, stating that appeals to emotion and instinct are more important than appeals to truth.
 The post contained no images or symbols.
 Facebook took down the post under its policy prohibiting the promotion of dangerous individuals and organizations, including Goebbels.
 The account user appealed, asserting that the post was intended as a commentary on Donald Trump.
 The board found that the evidence supported this assertion and held that post did not indicate support for Goebbels, and ordered that it be restored, with the recommendation that Facebook should indicate to users posting about such persons that "the user must make clear that they are not praising or supporting them".